Column Level Encryption (CLE) Migration

 <new_sym_key_name>

-Passive migration steps are run on a restored MS SQL database backup.
+Run the passive migration steps on a restored MS SQL database backup.

 Before proceeding with passive migration, ensure that the database backup is copied to the desired Microsoft SQL Server node.

-To restore the database for Column level encryption and decryption, run the below command.
+Restore the database for column level encryption and decryption.

-Fetch the restored Asymmetric and Symmetric Keys from the CipherTrust Manager, using the following commands:
+Fetch the restored asymmetric and symmetric keys from the CipherTrust Manager.

 Note